BoboTiG/python-mss/docs/source/usage.rst

 MSS is thread-safe and can be used from multiple threads.

 **Sharing one MSS object**: You can use the same MSS object from multiple threads.
-Calls to :py:meth:`mss.base.MSSBase.grab` (and other capture methods) are serialized automatically, meaning only one thread will capture at a time.
+Calls to :py:meth:`mss.MSS.grab` (and other capture methods) are serialized automatically, meaning only one thread will capture at a time.
 This may be relaxed in a future version if it can be done safely.

 **Using separate MSS objects**: You can also create different MSS objects in different threads.
 Whether these run concurrently or are serialized by the OS depends on the platform.

-Custom :py:class:`mss.screenshot.ScreenShot` classes (see :ref:`custom_cls_image`) must **not** call :py:meth:`mss.base.MSSBase.grab` in their constructor.
+Custom :py:class:`mss.screenshot.ScreenShot` classes (see :ref:`custom_cls_image`) must **not** call :py:meth:`mss.MSS.grab` in their constructor.

 .. danger::
-    These guarantees do not apply to the obsolete Xlib backend, :py:mod:`mss.linux.xlib`.
+    These guarantees do not apply to the obsolete Xlib backend.
 That backend is only used if you specifically request it, so you won't be caught off-guard.

 .. versionadded:: 10.2.0
     Prior to this version, on some operating systems, the MSS object could only be used on the thread on which it was